5 World-Class Examples of Recycling Supermarket Organic Waste

 Daily Table: A New Kind of Grocery Store

-While Daily Table might not be available near your business, there are many other options available for you to donate your unspoiled leftovers Whether that’s a food bank, low-income grocery store, or elsewhere, food donation is an excellent way to reduce food waste.
+While Daily Table might not be available near your business, there are many other options available for you to donate your unspoiled leftovers.
+Whether that’s a food bank, low-income grocery store, or elsewhere, food donation is an excellent way to reduce food waste.

 What This Means for your Business

 Supermarket organics recycling has become more than just a trending topic.
 While implementing a food waste diversion program may initially require an investment of time and effort, it has been proven to pay back financially when set up correctly.
+To see how you can reduce your organic waste at your grocery store or supermarket, click here.

 For example, organic waste composting costs approximately $25/ton, while traditional landfill fees average about $66/ton.
 Using these numbers, a retailer generating 10,000 tons of food waste annually would save over $41,000 per annum with an organic waste recycling program.